Home » Blog » All Recipes » Italian » Copycat Olive Garden Seafood Alfredo

 Fettuccine pasta is coated in an alfredo sauce recipe and tossed with shrimp and scallops.

-Now the classic restaurant dish uses the extra small shrimp size in their pasta.
+Now the classic restaurant seafood alfredo recipe uses the extra small shrimp size in their pasta.

 You can go with the traditional option and get the extra small shrimp, or you can shake it up and use any shrimp size you like.